 Olivia, 17, told qnotes she went to use the women’s restroom on the second floor of the government center.
 Inside, everything was fine and she heard no complaints from the adult women in the restroom.
 But when she came out, Olivia says a man confronted her, called her a “young man” and said she shouldn’t have been in the women’s restroom.

 [Ed.
 Note — We have opted not to publish Olivia’s or her mother’s last name due to safety concerns.]

 Olivia also said that Benham joined in the confrontation.
-Benham’s fellow activist, Ante Pavkovic, apparently recorded the incident, but Benham refused to show qnotes the video, saying he’ll send it to Shawn Hannity at Fox News.
+Benham’s fellow activist, Ante Pavkovic, apparently recorded the incident, but Benham refused to show qnotes the video, saying he’ll send it to Sean Hannity at Fox News.